opennetworkinglab/aether-docs/onramp/roc.rst

 .. code-block::

-   $ make roc-install
+   $ make amp-roc-install
-   $ make roc-load
+   $ make amp-roc-load

 To see these initial configuration values using the GUI, open the dashboard available at ``http://<server-ip>:31194``.
 If you select